Holomorphic curves in Stein domains and the tau-invariant: The different notions of tau-invariant

-Heegaard Floer homology associates to a $\Spin^c$ rational homology 3-sphere $(M, \mathfrak{s})$, represented by a multi-pointed Heegaard diagram, a Floer type chain complex $CF^-(M, \mathfrak{s};\ell)$ with
+Heegaard Floer homology associates to a $\Spin^c$-rational homology sphere $(Y, \mathfrak{s})$, represented by a multi-pointed Heegaard diagram, a Floer type chain complex $CF^-(Y, \mathfrak{s};\ell)$ with

 where $\ell$ denotes the number of basepoints.
-To avoid confusion with the Ozsv\' ath-Szab\' o notation, we write $\widehat{HF}(M,\s)$ only when the group is constructed using an Heegaard diagram of $M$ having a unique basepoint.
-When there are several basepoints we write
+To avoid confusion with the Ozsv\'ath-Szab\'o notation, we write $\widehat{HF}(Y,\s)$ only when the group is constructed using a Heegaard diagram of $Y$ having a unique basepoint.
+When there are $\ell$ basepoints, we non-canonically write